Complex vertebral malformation: Abortions

 As many as 88 percent of homozygous, CVM-affected foetuses are spontaneously aborted within 260 days from the insemination.
 A normal bovine pregnancy lasts 280 days.
 Only 4-5 percent of CVM affected foetuses are calved alive.
 These calves however are nonviable.

 Malformations

 A CVM affected calf typically has an abnormally short neck and crooked pasterns.
 Other malformations associated with CVM are malformations or fusing of vertebrae, scoliosis, contraction and crookedness of distal joints, and abnormal shape of head.
 Hearts of CVM affected calves have been found to have, among other, abnormal placement of main vessels.

 Production and breeding

-CVM is a cause of multiple problems for a cattle keeper.
+CVM is a cause of multiple problems for a cattle farmer.
 A CVM carrier cow's fertility is 25% lower than normal, and abortions lead to lowered milk production.
-For these reasons, CVM carriers are often removed.
+For these reasons, CVM carriers are often culled.

 CVM carrier bulls have been pre-eliminated in Europe since the turn of the 21st century.
-Older bulls were also tested, and some of the best animals were found to be carriers.
-The removal of this material led to a period of slowing in dairy breeding in a number of European countries.
+Older stud bulls were also tested, and some of the best animals were found to be carriers.
+This culling led to a period of slowed progress in dairy breeding in a number of European countries.